sajeev505/sql_agent/README.md

 ## ⚠️ Important Notes

 - Ensure your MySQL server is running before starting the application
-- Keep your OpenAI API key secure and never commit it to version control
+- Keep your Gemini API key secure and never commit it to version control
-- The application uses GPT-4 by default; you can change to `gpt-3.5-turbo` in `query_generator.py` for lower costs
+- The application uses Gemini 2.5 Pro for high-quality SQL generation

 ## 📄 License